Hanabi Beginner’s Guide to the Beginner’s Guide

 - Critical card: You can (and must) save any cards for which the other copy is discarded.
 You may use either number or color.

-- In principle, sometimes it will not be clear whether a clue is play or save, and if so you should wait for further information.
-However, in practice, because the conditions on the save clue are so constrained, most of the time it will be clear whether a clue is play or save.
+- In principle, sometimes it will not be clear whether a clue is play or save.
+In practice, because the conditions on the save clue are so constrained, you can often rule out “save clue”.

 4. Prompts and finesses (aka trust your team)